The spectral gluing theorem revisited

 with functors defined as follows:

 Consider also the same exact sequence for $\C'$.
 By the assumptions, $\alpha: \C' \to \C$ extends to a functor out of exact sequences (that is, the four squares commute), with the two outer terms being equivalences.
-It follows that it is an equivalence. \end{proof}
+To prove that $\alpha^L$ is fully faithful, it suffices to check that the two natural arrows